 Main Recycling Facility Operating Hours: Monday-Friday, 7:30 a.m. to 3:30 p.m.
 (Closed Holidays)

 As part of the county’s solid waste management system, the recycling division collects a variety of materials from the waste stream for recycling.
-The recycling team services eight drop-off sites throughout the county on a daily basis.
+The recycling team services seven drop-off sites throughout the county on a daily basis.
 These sites are for the convenience of county residents that want to recycle materials that would otherwise be placed in their garbage containers.
 The main recycling processing facility (located at 3002 U.S. Highway 421 North) welcomes sorted recyclables from commercial sources.

 *All materials except for cardboard and glass can go into the “MIXED RECYCLING” containers.
 There are separate marked containers for cardboard and glass.